 |Fainting||Fluid loss, inadequate water intake and standing still, resulting in decreased blood flow to brain.
 Usually occurs in unacclimatized persons.||Sudden fainting after at least two hours of work; cool moist skin; weak pulse.||GET MEDICAL ATTENTION.
 Assess need for cardiopulmonary resuscitation (CPR).
 Move to a cool area; loosen clothing; have the person lie down; and if the person is conscious, offer sips of cool water.
 Fainting may also be due to other illnesses.||Reduce activity levels and⁄or heat exposure.
 Drink fluids regularly.
 Move around and avoid standing in one place for too long.
 Workers should check on each other to help spot the symptoms that often precede heat stroke.|

-The longer you work in a hot environment, the better your body becomes at adjusting to the heat.
-This is called acclimatization.
+The longer you work in a hot environment, the better your body acclimatizes to the heat.
 If you are ill or away from work for a week or so you can lose your acclimatization.